Danex2/100DaysOfCloud/README.md

 5. Update your main README to link back to your Day Journey article
 4. If you need ideas go to [#100DaysOfCloudIdeas](https://github.com/100DaysOfCloud/100DaysOfCloudIdeas)

-## How to use this template:
-Fill in your details where you see this icon ✍️
-We have provided a sample Day Journey entry staring at 0.
-You can delete this example.

 ## Dane's Cloud Journey ☁

-[✍️ Introduce yourself]
 Hello I'm Dane!
 By day I am a frontend developer but I've always had an interest in devops so now in my downtime I am learning everything I can about it!

 [✍️ Tell us why you started this challenge]
 Geninuely interested in devops and eventually want to make the switch to the cloud as a full time job.

-[✍️ Tell us where you want to be at the end of the challenge] At least one AWS cert.
+[✍️ Tell us where you want to be at the end of the challenge]
+At least one AWS cert.

 - [My twitter](https://twitter.com/hybridearth)